canonical/loki-k8s-operator/README.md

 ## Quick start

-Create a Juju model for your operators, say "observabiliy"
+Create a Juju model for your operators, say "observability"

 ```bash
 juju add-model observabiliy